 Please contact Creekside Medical as soon as you know that you will be unable to make your appointment.
 We request at least a two business day’s advanced notice for cancellations and reschedulings.
 We make every effort to make sure appointments are available for you and your family when you need to be seen.
 When you call at least two business days in advance to cancel or reschedule your appointment, this allows us to offer that appointment time to other sick patients who would like to see their doctor.
 Missing appointments or not canceling with a minimum of one business day’s notice can result in being billed a $35 no show fee that your insurance will not cover.

 We are happy to fill out your child’s sports physical forms during his or her general physical/well child check.
-If your student has had a physical with us in the previous two years we may be able to fill out his or her form without a visit.
 Two weeks notice is requested for forms.

 We make every effort to schedule you with your primary care provider.
 However, if he or she is unavailable, you may be offered an appointment with one of his or her partners.